FourAndHalf/Portfolio/README.md

-### Workforce
+### Portfolio

-# This is our workforce website for the construction industry
+# This is my portfolio for recruiters

 ## Pending Enhancements

-* Change the card widgets in dashboard to a reusable file
+* Change the data values in the cards